Navigation: EVENT BUILDER > REGISTRATION tab

 2) SINGLE-USE COUPONS

-In the coupon code configuration settings, flip the setting called Coupon Type to Single Use & Assignable To Specific Recipient.
+In the coupon code configuration settings, flip the setting called Coupon Type from Single Use & Assignable to Specific Recipient.
 You will see the configuration settings slightly change to look like the following:

-Now take a look below - you'll see the first code has been assigned (to [email protected]).
-Just below that, you'll see a code that has yet to be assigned (to [email protected]).
-On each code, you'll see you can designate an email address and decide where to send the registrant (with the dropdown), between the "Listing Page" (the event website) and the actual registration form.
+Just below that, you'll see a code that has yet to be assigned (to firstname.lastname@example.org).
+You can designate an email address and decide where the registrant will be linked upon visiting your site (between the homepage of your event site, the "Listing Page", and the actual registration form).

 Take a look below - once you click the green Assign button, the assignee receives the following notification: